-- Single/isolated instance(s) of errors or omissions within the SOPs for water changing and testing relating to water and ice systems. - Single/isolated instance(s) of errors or omissions in the validation documentation for water changing and testing relating to water and ice systems.
+• Single/isolated instance(s) of errors or omissions within the SOPs for water monitoring and changing.

+• Single/isolated instance(s) of errors or omissions in the validation documentation for water monitoring and changing.

-- Numerous instances of errors or omissions within the SOP's for water changing and testing relating to water and ice systems. - Numerous instances of errors or omissions in the validation documentation for water changing and testing relating to water and ice systems.
+- Numerous instances of errors or omissions within the SOPs for water monitoring and changing. - Numerous instances of errors or omissions in the validation documentation for water monitoring and changing.

-- SOPs for water changing and testing relating to water and ice systems do not exist. - SOPs do not address the frequency of water changing and/or testing. - There is no validation documentation for water changing frequency and/or water testing frequency.
+- SOPs for water monitoring and changing do not exist. - SOPs do not address the frequency of water monitoring and changing. - Water changing is occurring less than daily and there is not a validated regeneration system used. - There is no validation documentation for water monitoring and changing frequency.